memory-hunter/DumbCopyRemover/README.md

 # dumbphone-audio-tools

 Simple Python script to work with `.mld`, `.mmf`.
 The script can:
-- [x] Remove copy protection.
+- [x] Remove copy protection
-- [ ] Converting other specific formats to `.mid` for listenability on the PC
+- [ ] Convert other specific formats to `.mid` for listenability on the PC

  ## Installation